 She's sitting with Quinn, distractedly listening to some story about two men in her Advanced Theory class when the sudden shadow falling across their table alerts her to his presence before his intoxicating smell does.

-Quinn's mental shout totally belies her calm demeanour as she smiles up at the two men standing beside them and she purrs, a salacious smile spreading across her face.
+Quinn's mental shout totally belies her calm demeanour as she smiles up at the two men standing beside them then she purrs, a salacious smile spreading across her face.

 Rachel looks up, blinks and immediately stops breathing.
-She sees the smirk on Quinn's face as she realizes what she just did.
+She sees the smirk on Quinn's face as the blonde realizes what she just did.

 Finn is staring at her.
 He looks over at Quinn and smiles politely, "hello."